StanleyGan/StanleyGan.github.io/pub.md

 subtitle: Publications
 ---

-1. Deconvoluting the Diversity of Within-host Pathogen Strains in a Multi-locus Typing Framework *Accepted for RECOMB-Seq 2018 conference
+1. **Deconvoluting the Diversity of Within-host Pathogen Strains in a Multi-locus Typing Framework**
+ _Accepted for RECOMB-Seq 2018 workshop_